-With so many membership software solutions available it can be difficult to choose the best one for you.
+With so many membership management software choices, it can be difficult to choose the best one for you.
 We understand moving to a new membership software is both an investment in time and money.
 To help you make the most of your resources here are 5 common pitfalls to avoid when evaluating options so you can be confident in your choice.

 Depending on Future Software Upgrades